francoism90/dotfiles/README.md

 > Note: Aeon and MicroOS only run the `transactional-update.timer` when plugged into AC.

-To update the system automaticly:
+To update the system automatically:

 ```bash
 # systemctl enable transactional-update.timer transactional-update-cleanup.timer --now